deconvolute/subgenome/README.md

 # subgenome
-A streamlined pipeline for subtractive genomics approach can accelerate the in-silico drug target identification
+A streamlined pipeline for subtractive genomics approach to aid in-silico drug target identification

 ## Installation